Mastering Key Bindings in Emacs

 What makes up a key bind?

 Emacs is “self-hosting” and, depending on who you ask, close to achieving sentience.
-Almost all of Emacs is written in Emacs-Lisp (weighing in at roughly 1.2 million lines of code!), and most of the complex elisp functions you use are in turn built with simpler building blocks and so on, right down to the core C source code layer.
+Almost all of Emacs is written in Emacs Lisp.
+Every function in Emacs in turn builds on smaller functions, and so on, right through all the strata of elisp until you reach the C core.

 self-insert-command, a special command that repeats the last typed key N times.
 So if you type